chimera-linux/chimera-linux.github.io/downloads/index.md

 [![Desktop screenshot thumbnail](/assets/thumb.png)](/assets/screenshot.png)

-While the project does not have any repositories yet, there are some initial live ISO images available for testing.
+There are some initial live ISO images available for testing, alongside experimental binary package repositories.
 Keep in mind that these may have various issues and are pre-alpha quality.

 You can download images for the following targets: